 ‘Yeah?’
 He answered without looking back.

-‘You know, I find rain very sad.’
+‘You know, I find rain very sad too.’
 She shouted, her eyes filling with tears.

 ‘And why is that little one?’
-The old man’s question was almost drowned in the noise of the falling rain.
+The old man’s question was almost drowned by the noise of the falling rain.

 ‘It is because the rain hides your tears very well.’
 She brushed her cheeks with the back of her hand and ran back inside.